Getting Access to ARCHER

-Note: Instant Access and access via standard grant applications are always open and are not listed in this table.
+Note: access via standard grant applications is always open via standard research council routes and is not listed in this table.
 Please see below for more information on these routes.

 ARCHER Access Routes

-Calls for applications via the resource allocation panels are published three times a year and provide access to ARCHER for 1 year maximum.
-There is no limit on the number of AUs that can be applied for through RAP access.
-However, applicants should note that there will be up to a maximum number of AUs available to award at each panel, subject to the quality of the proposals.
+RAP allocations provide access to ARCHER for a maximum of 1 year.
+There is no limit on the number of CPUh (measured in kAU) that can be applied for through RAP access.
+However, applicants should note that there will be up to a maximum number of kAU available to award at each panel, subject to the quality of the proposals.
 You may also apply for storage capacity at the Research Data Facility.
 Applications through the RAP are for compute and storage only.
 Applicants must make sure that any related expenses such as staff time are covered by other means.

 How to Apply For Top Up Resource via The EPSRC RAP

 Applicants to this call can request ARCHER compute resource only to facilitate the remainder of their existing EPSRC grant.
-The number of Allocation Units (AUs) requested must be fully justified in the application and reasonable in view of the original allocation and remaining duration of the project.
+The number of CPUh requested must be fully justified in the application and reasonable in view of the original allocation and remaining duration of the project.
 The maximum eligible time period is two years.
 For longer grants, multiple top-ups are possible.
-Please note that the pa nel may recommend a reduced allocation if a request appears to be unfeasible or unjustified.
+Please note that the panel may recommend a reduced allocation if a request appears to be unfeasible or unjustified.